brrrdy/google-homepage/README.md

-#Google Homepage
+# Google Homepage
+---
+# Summary
 This project recreates the google homepage for the Odin Project Foundations course.

+**TODO:**
-TODO: fix responsiveness so "Carbon neutral" message and footer links reposition properly
+* Fix responsiveness so "Carbon neutral" message and footer links reposition properly